Tax cluster

 ✓Cryptocurrency assets

-"If I become a resident of Italy in 2026, when must I file a tax return regarding property and accounts in Russia?" — Answer: already for the first year of residency, in the appropriate sections of the Redditi PF return (filing deadline — by November 30 of the following year).
+"If I become a resident of Italy in 2026, when do I need to file a tax return for having property and accounts in Russia?" — Answer: already for the first year of residency, in the relevant sections of the Redditi PF return (deadline — by 30 November of the following year).

 Better to declare late than not at all

-The ‘repentance’ system (ravvedimento operoso) allows correcting mistakes with a reduced penalty.
+The “ravvedimento operoso” remediation system allows correcting mistakes with a reduced penalty.
 The sooner you fix it — the smaller the fine (1/8 of the base in the first year, 1/6 after 2+ years).
 This is much cheaper than waiting for an audit.

 Banks, Revolut and the “letter of happiness”

-Is it true that Revolut passes data to the Italian tax authority — and what are the consequences?
+Is it true that Revolut passes data to the Italian tax office — and what does that mean?

 Revolut with an Italian IBAN = full transparency

-If you have Revolut with an IT IBAN — all transfers, especially regular ones, are automatically transmitted to the Italian tax authority.
-Sooner or later you will receive the "letter of happiness" — a request to explain the origin of funds.
+If you have Revolut with an IT IBAN — all transfers, especially regular ones, are automatically reported to the Italian tax office.
+Sooner or later you will receive the “letter of happiness” — a request to explain the origin of funds.

-"A client worked remotely as a freelancer.
-He left for Italy in 2023.
-He received regular payments to a Revolut account.
+"A client worked remotely.
+Freelance.
+Moved to Italy in 2023.
+Received regular payments to a Revolut account.
 Amounts were small — about 30,000 EUR/year.
 In 2025 Revolut repeatedly asked for clarification of payment purposes.
-At the end of 2025 he received a letter from the tax authority."
+At the end of 2025 a letter arrived from the tax office."

-"This is how the mechanism works: the bank requests the basis and origin of incoming funds, receives an answer and forms information for the tax authority.
+"That’s how the mechanism works: the bank requests the reasons and origin of incoming funds, receives an answer and compiles information for the tax office.
 Everything works automatically."

 How the mechanism works